(The full pattern is available below. You can also download a pdf, scroll down for the download button)

 Row 2 (RS): K3, *slip 1 purlwise with yarn in front, k3; repeat from * to end.

-Provisional Cast On - Chain
+Provisional Cast On - Chain method

 With crochet hook and smooth scrap yarn, make a chain about 5 stitches longer than your cast on.
 With working yarn and knitting needle, pick up and knit into the back bump of each crocheted stitch until you have the required number of stitches on your needle.

-Graft using Kitchener Stitch
+Kitchener Stitch in pattern

 *

-Repeat from * until all stitches are off.
+Repeat from * until all stitches are off

-To learn more about grafting in pattern, I suggest Joni Coniglio's article The Ins and Outs of Grafting in Interweave Press knit.wear premiere 2011 edition. |
+To learn more about grafting in pattern, I suggest Joni Coniglio's article The Ins and Outs of Grafting in Interweave Press knit.wear premiere 2011 edition.